By Chris Else, Managing Partner at Else Solicitors

 Businesses that are affected by late payments and bad debt are being encouraged to review their credit control procedures by a leading expert.
 Chris Else, Managing Partner at Else Solicitors, has decades of debt recovery expertise including experience with a number of high profile UK companies.

 As well as acting on behalf of businesses to recover payments and debt, Chris also advises companies on how to minimise future risk through improved credit control procedures.
 Commenting on this, Chris said: “We manage debt recovery for a large number of clients, and that is a successful service we provide through our dedicated Debt Recovery Department.
-However it is also important work with our clients to mitigate the likelihood of debt in the first place.
-And this starts with their credit control procedures.
+However it is also important to work with our clients to mitigate the likelihood of debt in the first place.
+This starts with their credit control procedures.
 We now offer a free credit control review service for businesses and organisations, which includes a full check on existing procedures and advice on how they can be improved.”

 Below are some top tips from Chris in relation to credit control procedures.
 If you want more information on any of these, or to discuss a free review or debt recovery, then please contact him directly on firstname.lastname@example.org or 01283 526200.